Evaluation of small elements of the eigenvectors of certain symmetric tridiagonal matrices with high relative accuracy: Numerical Results

-{\bf Table structure.} We display the results of the experiment in Table~\ref{t:test216}.
-This table has the following structure.
-The first column contains the description of the evaluated quantity, and the subsequent four columns correspond, respectively, to $c=10^2, 10^3, 10^4, 10^5$.
-The first four rows contain $c$, the dimensionality $n$, the eigenvalue $\lambda$ and the first coordinate of the eigenvalue $X_1$.
-The next two rows contain the relative errors of $X_1$ and $Y_1$ (see \eqref{eq_acc_rel_error}).
-The subsequent two rows contain the maximal absolute errors (see \eqref{eq_acc_abs_error}) among all the coordinates of $X,Y$, respectively, i.e.
+{\bf Tables and Figures.} The results of the experiment are displayed in Tables~\ref{t:test513a2_delta50}--\ref{t:test513a4_delta150}.
+Each of these tables corresponds to a particular choice of $a$ and $\delta$, and has the following structure.
+Each of five columns corresponds to a different value of $c$, between $10^2$ and $10^6$.
+The first three rows contain $c$, the matrix size $n$, and the index $k$ (such that $A_k \approx \lambda(c)-2$: see \eqref{eq_sum_left_1} in Theorem~\ref{thm_summary_left} for the precise definition).
+The next two rows contain the eigenvalue $\lambda(c)$ and the related real number $\delta(c)$ (see \eqref{eq_exp1_01}).
+The next two rows contain the coordinates $X_1$ and $X_k$.
+The next two rows contain the relative accuracy of $X_1$ and $Y_1$.
+The last two rows contain the maximal absolute accuracy among all coordinates of $X, Y$, respectively.

-The next two rows contain the maximal relative errors (see \eqref{eq_acc_rel_error}) among all the coordinates of $X,Y$, respectively, i.e.

-The subsequent two rows contain the average absolute errors among all the coordinates of $X,Y$, respectively, i.e.

-The last two rows contain the average relative errors among all the coordinates of $X,Y$, respectively, i.e.

-{\bf Figures.} Also, we display the results of the experiment in Figures~\ref{fig:216_100}, \ref{fig:216_1000}, \ref{fig:216_10000}, \ref{fig:216_100000}.
-In each of the figures, the $x-$axis corresponds to the indices of the eigenvector, i.e. $1 \leq j \leq n$.
-Thus, each figure contains a plot of a certain function of the indices.

-The indices are divided into several groups (see also Definition~\ref{def_regions}).
-The color of the plot varies between different groups.
-The groups are defined via \eqref{eq_algo_idxs}, \eqref{eq_algo_as}.
-The integers $k<p<m$ of \eqref{eq_algo_as} are marked on the $x-$axis of each plot.
-Also, each group is described by how the corresponding coordinates have been computed by the algorithm of Sections~\ref{sec_informal}, \ref{sec_detailed}, \ref{sec_short}.
-The description of different groups of indices is described in Table~\ref{t:test216_idxs}.